henrikbostrom/xrf/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.75)
 ```

-Let us now fit an explainable random forest classifier; we can use the same parameters as for standard random forest classifiers as implemented in `scikit-learn`.
+Let us now fit an explainable random forest classifier; we can use the same parameters as for standard random forest classifiers as implemented in [scikit-learn](https://scikit-learn.org/).

 ```python
 from xrf import XRandomForestClassifier